needle-tools/needle-engine-support/documentation/everywhere-actions.md

 Often constructing specific behaviours requires thinking outside the box and creatively applying the available low-level actions.
 An example would be a "Tap to Place" action – there is no raycasting or hit testing available in QuickLook, but you could cover the expected placement area with a number of invisible objects and use a "Tap" trigger to move the object to be placed to the position of the tapped invisible object.
 :::

-Triggers and Actions for QuickLook are based on <a href="https://developer.apple.com/documentation/arkit/usdz_schemas_for_ar/actions_and_triggers" target="_blank">Apple's Preliminary Interactive USD Schemas</a>.
+Triggers and Actions for QuickLook are based on [Apple's Preliminary Interactive USD Schemas](https://developer.apple.com/documentation/arkit/usdz_schemas_for_ar/actions_and_triggers)

 ### Code Example